DuncanCragg/OnexOS/README-App.md

 You can set up a family photo wall, or a message board or to-do list in a virtual family room, that are all shared just over the family WiFi.

+### What's the business model?

+There is none.
+Free and open software and protocols.

 There's no account set-up, and no adverts (unless someone creates a billboard somewhere!).
 You can all just jump in and start co-creating!